 A new hospital-based primary care practice, Total Healthcare, was opened in late 2015, as well as Russell Medical’s first rural health clinic, Health Partners of Goodwater, located in neighboring Coosa County.
 In addition, a new Varian linear accelerator was installed in UAB Medicine – Russell Medical Cancer Center.
 In 2016 the facility changed its name and brand to Russell Medical; recruited a new physician to the Medical Park Family Care Center in Dadeville, AL, and welcomed a new medical director for Wound Care and Hyperbaric Medicine.
 In addition, a new high-speed ct imaging machine was installed in the outpatient diagnostics center.

-2017 marked the year for construction of an expansive, new facility on campus housing Total Healthcare and a separate Urgent Care clinic,, which is open seven days per week.
+2017 marked the year for construction of an expansive, new facility on campus housing Total Healthcare and a separate Urgent Care clinic.
 In 2018, the parent company acquired an additional 7 acres and the former Russell Retail building, extending the campus to Elkahatchee Road.
 The landmark triangular-shape building was redesigned and opened as The Mill 280 multi-purpose event venue.
 This re-purposed space filled a void in the community and continues to be booked and utilized the majority of the calendar year

 To meet the growing demands of post-acute care, The Transitional Care Unit opened in 2019 for patients who have suffered acute medical or surgical events as a result of an illness, injury or exacerbation of a disease process.
 The goal of transitional care is to improve and return to a more independent setting, typically home, in a short period of time.